 Seven Wells Waterfall, Langkawi

-But the real excitement starts when you reach the top and see how the water from the streams here have formed the lovely natural infinity pools (couple of them).
+When you reach the top you can see how the water from the streams here have formed the lovely natural infinity pools (couple of them).
 The gushing water have smoothened the rocks and in one area has formed a natural water slide into a pool.
 You will find children and even men & women unable to resist themselves and sliding down the rock surface as the water flow take them down to a shallow pool.

 The pools here are great for bathing.
 So you can take your bathing suits and enjoy a refreshing bath here.
 If you look around, you will see the surrounding area is lush green and covered with foliage locally known as Sintuk.
 From one side you will get breathtaking view of the blue waters of Burau Bay and Pantai Kok.

-A Pool on top of Seven Wells Waterfall
+A natural pool on top of Seven Wells Waterfall

 From the top of the Seven Wells Waterfall, a hiking Trail leads to the peak of Mount Mat Cincang.
 This is not an easy trail and not meant for the inexperienced.
-If you are interested to take the trek, then check out Trek to Mount Mat Cincang Peak.
+If you want to trek up to the summit of Mount Mat Cincang, then check out Trek to Mount Mat Cincang Peak

 Entry is free and you can visit Seven Wells Waterfall anytime during the day time.